f5devcentral/access-labs/class3/module4/lab01.rst

 |image10|

-Lab 1.2 - Create an API Protection Profile
+Section 1.2 - Create an API Protection Profile
 =============================================

 The API Protection profile is a combination of APM and AWAF features to protect any API.